kuujo/vertigo/README.md

 * `getAckExpire()` - indicates the ack expiration for the network

 ### Defining network components
-The `NetworkDefinition` class provides several methods for adding components to the network.
+The `Network` class provides several methods for adding components to the network.

 * `from(ComponentDefinition component)`